 - What is a hypothesis?
 What is a theory?

-- What are the four "ways of knowing" (and establishing our beliefs)
+- What are the four "foundations of belief"?

 Culture - Chapter 3

 - What are the concepts of subculture, counterculture, and ethnocentricity?

 - What are the four components of culture:

 Types of Societies and Social Construction - Chapter 4

 - What is Social